appchto/motorTracking/README.md

-# Node.js & Passport Login
+# Node.js Motor Bike Tracking

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This an app that offers motor bike services. this app uses Node.js, Express, Passport, Mongoose, EJS and some other packages.

-### Version: 2.0.0
+### Version: 1.0.0

 ### Usage